 Data Analysts work with an organization’s data.
 These professionals gather, clean, organize, and analyze vast datasets.
 Before performing analyses on this information, Data Analysts ensure that the data at hand is accurate and high-quality.
 With the help of their technical training and programs like Excel and Tableau, Data Analysts can then process and visualize the data.
 Their findings can then be presented to policymakers within their organization so that decisions can be made based on these numbers to improve operational performance.

 Data Analysts generally begin with a problem or driving question.
 It’s their task to find an answer to this question using various analytical techniques and tools.
 These professionals search for trends or metrics that may be overlooked by others who interact with the data.
-To do so, they sometimes employ automated analysis techniques, such as mechanical algorithms and processes, allowing them to quickly find dada-driven answers to time-sensitive questions.
+To do so, they sometimes employ automated analysis techniques, such as mechanical algorithms and processes, allowing them to find data-driven answers to time-sensitive questions quickly.
 By studying what’s currently occurring within an organization and what happened in the past, Data Analysts notice patterns in the data that can help them make predictions about what may transpire in the future.

 Can You Really Become a Data Analyst in Three Months?